<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Healthcare Provider Update: Public Storage offers its employees health insurance options through the Affordable Care Act (ACA) marketplace as well as employer-sponsored plans.
 The specific healthcare providers utilized may vary, often including major insurers such as UnitedHealthcare and Anthem, which have strong presences in many states.
 As we approach 2026, significant increases in healthcare costs are anticipated, particularly for those enrolled in ACA marketplace plans.
 Projections suggest that average premiums could rise by approximately 18%, with certain states potentially experiencing hikes over 60%.
 The expected expiration of enhanced federal premium subsidies will largely contribute to these sharp increases, meaning many Public Storage employees and retirees could face drastic out-of-pocket costs.
 As the market grapples with rising medical expenses and insurer rate hikes, individuals should be prepared for a challenging landscape in healthcare costs as they plan for the upcoming year.
 Click here to learn more

-How Public Storage employees can benefit from the extended federal student loan payment pause: This paper aims to provide a framework for Public Storage employees to determine how this temporary relief can most benefit their financial situation,' suggests Tyson Mavar, a representative from The Retirement Group, a division of Wealth Enhancement Group.
+How Public Storage employees can navigate federal student loan repayment: This article provides a framework for Public Storage employees to understand the current federal student loan landscape and make the most of available repayment options and employer benefits, suggests Tyson Mavar, a representative from The Retirement Group, a division of Wealth Enhancement Group.

 In this article, we will cover:

-The effects on the financial domain for Public Storage employees: How the payment pause affects both personal and Parent PLUS Loans, important for financial planning especially for those nearing retirement.
+The effects on Public Storage employees: How the current repayment environment affects both personal and Parent PLUS Loans.

 Articles you may find interesting: